docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

 DocArray supports many different modalities including `3D Mesh`.
 This section will show you how to load and handle 3D data using DocArray.

 A 3D mesh is the structural build of a 3D model consisting of polygons.
-Most 3D meshes are created via professional software packages, such as commercial suites like Unity, or the free open source Blender 3D.
+Most 3D meshes are created via professional software packages, such as commercial suites like Unity, or the free open-source Blender 3D.

 !!! note